cessda/cessda.guidelines.public/platform/platform-team-responsibilities.md

 Work with developers to create test suites to be used by the pipeline.

 - Development.
 Work with developers to create staging builds for user group testing.
+        If relevant, ensure the job for deploying a specified version of the database schema runs successfully.

 - Staging.
 Work with users and developers to approve production builds.
         See the [Software Releases]({% link software/releases.md %}) proceedure for details.

+- Production.
+If relevant, ensure the database backup and restore jobs run successfully.